The Unisexers: Tenure

 The series, hampered by an early evening time slot, failed to find an audience and was cancelled and removed from the television schedules after three weeks.
 In total a one-hour premiere pilot episode and fifteen thirty-minute episodes were broadcast.

+Reception

+Robert Fidgeon of the Herald Sun called The Unisexers one of "Australia's All-time Top 50 TV Turkeys", and stated "Dopey soapie about a commune running a jeans-making business from a rundown house.
+Tina Bursill, Michele Fawdon, Steven Tandy and Tony Sheldon starred.
+Axed after three weeks."